Biography

 Viewpoint-Aware Channel-Wise Attentive Network for Vehicle Re-Identification

 We propose VCAM to enable our framework channel-wisely reweighing the importance of each feature map according to the viewpoint of input vehicle image.
-By the aid of VCAM, we obtain promising results on 2020 AI City Challenge.
-We also explore the interpretability of how VCAM actually improves the performance.
+In addition, we explore the interpretability of how VCAM actually improves the performance of vehicle re-identification.

 Top